Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Immersive CRS

 \paragraph{Overview} As summarized in \Autoref{tab:rw_novelty}, \imnl{} differs from conventional CRS along three dimensions: (1)~in addition to conversational context, the system incorporates the seeker egocentric view of the scene as input; (2) the candidate item set is constrained to items physically present in scene $\mathcal{I}^{\text{env}}$ rather than drawn from a global catalog; and (3) recommendations are delivered via visual highlighting from the seeker's POV, each augmented with immersive labels to address seeker information needs.

 Presenting immersive labels that convey effective information in the seeker's POV requires resolving a sequence of interrelated decisions: identifying items and associated attributes from the egocentric scene, determining which items should be recommended given the conversation prefix, retrieving information from attributes, and rendering this information in situ as immersive labels.
-As illustrated in \Autoref{fig:framework}, we structure \imnl{} into: \begin{itemize}[leftmargin=*, itemsep=3pt, topsep=3pt, parsep=0pt] \item \textbf{Item Segmentation.} Segmenting objects in the egocentric scene to map physical referents to the scene-based candidate item set, where segments serve as the item's visual information.
+As illustrated in \Autoref{fig:framework}, we structure \imnl{} into: \begin{itemize} \item \textbf{Item Segmentation.} Segmenting objects in the egocentric scene to map physical referents to the scene-based candidate item set, where segments serve as the visual information.

 \item \textbf{Attributes Lookup.} Identifying external attributes from each item's visual information.

 \item \textbf{Item Recommendation.} Selecting a subset of items that best match the seeker’s preferences as expressed in the conversation.